Dalby, Queensland: History

 Dalby Non-Vested School opened as a Roman Catholic girls school in 1864 and in 1866 became a non-vested school (the teachers' salaries were paid by the Queensland Government but the government did not operate the school).
 Circa 1880, the school either closed or continued without government funding.

 On Sunday 5 August 1866, Bishop James Quinn dedicated St Joseph's Catholic Church.

 Dalby was linked by the Western railway line to Ipswich on 16 April 1868.

 On Sunday 20 June 1869, the first Presbyterian church was opened in Dalby.
 Reverend George Grimm had conducting regular services since 1865.

 St Columba's School was a Catholic primary school which was opened in 1877 by the Sisters of Mercy.
 In 2008, it merged with St Mary's College to create Our Lady of the Southern Cross College.

 From 1873 to 1949, the electoral district of Dalby was an electoral district of the Legislative Assembly of Queensland.

+Mocatta's Corner Provisional School opened circa 1887.
+On 1 January 1909, it became Mocatta's Corner State School.
+It closed in 1925.
+It was on the south-west corner of the junction of Dalby Cooyar Road and Mocattas Corner Road (27.11677°S 151.36232°E).

 Dalby was believed to have a healthy climate and in October 1900 the Queensland Government opened the Jubilee Sanitorium for consumptive patients.
 The name Jubilee commemorates the Diamond Jubilee of Queen Victoria.
 In 1904 the Dalby Town Council erected therapeutic thermal baths using artesian water from a local bore for those wishing to improve their health by "taking the waters".
 In 1938, the council closed the artesian baths as interest in "taking the waters" was declining.
 Medical opinion became increasingly doubtful of the benefits of bathing in mineral waters, favouring drugs and physiotherapy as better treatments.
 It closed in January 1938 with its remaining patients transferred to Westwood Sanatorium.

 Kincora Provisional School opened in 1908 "via Dalby" and was renamed Moonie River Provisional School circa December 1908.
 It closed circa 1916.